 time-pregnant B6/CBA females mated to transgenic males.
 The brains were taken out, meninges carefully

-peeled o, OB primordia were dissected and immediately transferred to a glucose–saline medium.
+peeled off, OB primordia were dissected and immediately transferred to a glucose–saline medium.
 The rest

 of the brain was stained for â-galactosidase.
 Meanwhile, non-transgenic neonatal B6/CBA P3–P5 mice